ssire/case-tracker-manual/doc/workflow.md

 The optional `@Blender` attribute must be set to *yes* if the document within the tab uses the *XSLT blender* to render in read-only mode.

 The `@class` attribute adds the corresponding class attribute to the accordion tab rendering.
-This is used to color tab menu bar depending on the workflow origin of the document (the workflow origin beeing the workflow from which the document is initially created).
+This is used to color tab menu bar depending on the workflow origin of the document (the workflow origin is the workflow from where the document has been initially created).

 The unique `Controller` element is the name of the controller to load/save the document.

 The unique `Template` element is the name of the template to display the document.

-Both the *Controller* and *Template* names are concatenated with the `@TemplateBaseURL` attribute of the parent `Workflow` element to generate the URL of the corresponding resource.
+Both the *Controller* and *Template* names are concatenated with the `@TemplateBaseURL` attribute of the parent `Workflow` element to generate the URL of the corresponding resources.

-Then if may contain one or mor *Action*, *AutoExec* and *Host* elements.
+Then it may contain one or mor `Action`, `AutoExec` and `Host` elements.

 Example :